faizalrf/documentation/streaming-mariadb-backlup.md

 innodb_flush_method=O_DIRECT
 ```

 This base configuration is to support faster "writes".
 The `innodb_flush_log_at_trx_commit=0` is something in particular unsafe and should be configured as `innodb_flush_log_at_trx_commit=1` for production to be able to support ACID compliance and maximum durability.
-For this setup, we are setting it to 0 temporarily because it's the fastest way to perform heavy writes, that is why it's set up this way before generating `sysbench` data.
+We are setting it to 0 temporarily because it's the fastest way to perform heavy writes.
+That is why it's set up this way before generating `sysbench` data.

-***Note:** There are many other server parameters that can impact the write and performance but for this setup we will keep it simple as that is not the scope of this blog.*
+***Note:** many other server parameters can impact the write and performance, but we will keep it simple for this setup as server optimization is not the scope of this blog.*

 ```
 [shell #] mariadb